AbdullahUguz/day_off_schedule_frontend/README.md

 Day Off Schedule is a software project developed to manage and monitor employees days off.
 It is built using the RaectJs.

-For the backend part, please visit: [Day Off Schedule Frontend Repository](https://github.com/AbdullahUguz/day_off_schedule_backend)
+For the backend part, please visit: [Day Off Schedule Backend Repository](https://github.com/AbdullahUguz/day_off_schedule_backend)

 ## Technologies Used